 ABC Dennis Insurance Agency

-ABC Dennis Insurance is an independent insurance agency established in 1997 that provides renters insurance for individuals, families, and businesses.
+ABC Dennis Insurance is an independent insurance agency established in 1997 that provides renters insurance for individuals and families.

 As an independent agency, we find the best coverage with the most competitive rates among multiple insurance companies.
 This is important because no insurance company can meet every insurance need.
 So, we shop multiple insurance carriers to find the coverage that best fits our customers’ every need.